openebs/openebs/e2e/terraform/README.md

 ip-172-20-53-140.ec2.internal   Ready     3m        v1.7.2
 ```

-OpenEBS is already deployment by the time you are logged into AWS (Amazon Web Services).
+OpenEBS is deployed by the time you are logged into AWS (Amazon Web Services).

 ```
 ubuntu@ip-172-20-53-140:~$ kubectl get pods